cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 }
 ```

-Notice above, the use of `createDefaultRegistry` as the default registry, if none was passed via the options.
+Note the use of `createDefaultRegistry` as the default registry, if none was passed via the options.

 ## The action methods

-What is left is to add the methods that will let you interact with the blockchain.
-Taking inspiration from [`sendTokens`](https://github.com/cosmos/cosmjs/blob/13ce43c/packages/stargate/src/signingstargateclient.ts#L176-L192), you create one function for each of your messages:
+Finally you must add the methods that allow you to interact with the blockchain.
+Taking inspiration from [`sendTokens`](https://github.com/cosmos/cosmjs/blob/13ce43c/packages/stargate/src/signingstargateclient.ts#L176-L192), create one function for each of your messages:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/src/checkers_signingstargateclient.ts#L59-L117]
 public async createGame(